LennartTro/EnviroBotics-Docs/docs/tutorials/build ROS nodes.md

 ros2 run blueboat_controller pid_controller

 ```
 This will start your custom node.
-In this case all it does is...
+In this case all it does is...nothing - is has no attribute 'main'

 ### Customize your node:
 ``` python